MD Accelerated Programs

 Qualified students in good academic standing will be invited for interviews.
 A second call for applications, depending on the availability of positions, will occur in the fall of the first year of medical school.

 The ideal candidate is a self-directed learner with a strong academic background who possesses good organizational skills, the ability to multitask, and a strong interest in family medicine as a career.
-A selection committee will make the final selection.

 Applications are accepted on a rolling basis concurrent with the Penn State College of Medicine application process.